 AP source: Giants changing ballpark name to Oracle Park

-SAN FRANCISCO (AP) — The San Francisco Giants are changing the name of their ballpark.
+SAN FRANCISCO (AP) — The San Francisco Giants are changing the name of their ballpark again.

-A person with direct knowledge of the agreement said Wednesday night the stadium will now be known as Oracle Park instead of AT&T Park.
-The person spoke on condition of anonymity because the 20-year deal with Oracle was not to be formally announced until Thursday.
-That’s when new signage is expected.
+The stadium will now be known as Oracle Park instead of AT&T Park.
+The Giants have scheduled a news conference Thursday to announce the 20-year deal with Oracle.
+New signage was expected immediately.

 San Francisco opened the waterfront ballpark in 2000 and it has been known as Pac Bell Park, SBC Park and AT&T Park since 2006.
 The Giants won the World Series in 2010, ’12 and ’14.